 - Participants doing 1 minute and 40 seconds of walking every 30 minutes throughout waking hours

 Sleep is absolutely critical to glucose regulation and metabolic fitness.
 Restricting sleep to 4 hours per night for just 5 days has been shown to significantly decrease glycemic control and metabolic fitness.
-In one study, this amount of sleep deprivation led to a higher glucose response to specific foods, and a 40% lower rate of glucose clearance from the blood during a glucose tolerance test, as compared with participants who are able to get 12 hours of sleep per night.
+In one study, this amount of sleep deprivation led to a higher glucose response to specific foods and a 40% lower rate of glucose clearance from the blood during a glucose tolerance test compared with participants who can get 12 hours of sleep per night.

 In fact, partial sleep deprivation generates metabolic responses in otherwise healthy individuals that appear to be similar to people with clinically impaired glucose tolerance.
 Just a short stint of sleep deprivation can send the body into pathologic metabolic states.
 Luckily, this may be reversible in as little as 2 days by improving sleep duration.

-Stress raises glucose levels, and if we want optimal metabolic fitness, we have to take ownership over managing the stress in our lives.
+Stress raises glucose levels, and if we want optimal metabolic fitness, we have to take ownership of managing the stress in our lives.

-Studies have shown that there is a significant correlation between perceived work-related stress and increased levels of circulating glucose.
+Studies have shown a significant correlation between perceived work-related stress and increased levels of circulating glucose.

 Additionally, in mice, acute psychological stress (meaning getting repeatedly shocked on the foot and then having to escape a cage) leads to acute insulin resistance (cells become “numb” to the effect of insulin), with significantly reduced clearance of glucose after a glucose load.

 Bottom line: Stress of any kind can negatively impact glucose levels.
-Self-care in many forms, including meditation and deep breathing, can promote improved glycemic control and metabolic fitness.
+In many forms, self-care, including meditation and deep breathing, can promote improved glycemic control and metabolic fitness.

 10. Limit saturated fat

-Ingestion of large amounts of saturated fat has been shown to acutely decrease whole body insulin sensitivity by about 25%.
+Ingestion of large amounts of saturated fat has been shown to acutely decrease whole-body insulin sensitivity by about 25%.
 Saturated fats include fatty cuts of beef, pork, lamb, dark chicken meat, poultry skin, dairy foods (milk, butter, cheese), tropical oils like coconut and palm, and margarine.
-To optimize insulin sensitivity, emphasizing unsaturated fats like nuts, seeds, olives and olive oil, avocado, fish, soybeans, and tofu appears to be a better bet.
+To optimize insulin sensitivity, emphasizing unsaturated fats like nuts, seeds, olives, olive oil, avocado, fish, soybeans, and tofu appears to be a better bet.

-Bottom line: We try not to overdo it on saturated fat, as it seems to be associated with lower insulin sensitivity.
+Bottom line: Try not to overdo it on saturated fat, as it seems to be associated with lower insulin sensitivity.
 Favoring unsaturated fats is likely better for metabolic function.

 11. Don’t chug water with meals

-Interestingly, multiple studies have shown that drinking a large amount of water with a meal will cause an increase in the peak of glucose and insulin after a meal, likely because the fluid load speeds entry of food into the small intestines for rapid glucose absorption.
-With that said, good hydration overall is an important part of metabolic health, so we never skimp on water, we just try to be smart about when we drink it in relation to our meals.
+Interestingly, multiple studies have shown that drinking a large amount of water with a meal will increase the glucose and insulin peak after a meal, likely because the fluid load speeds entry of food into the small intestines for rapid glucose absorption.
+With that said, good hydration overall is an important part of metabolic health, so we never skimp on water; we try to be smart about when we drink it in relation to our meals.

-Bottom line: We try spacing out large amounts of liquids an hour or two from meals.
+Bottom line: Space out large amounts of liquids an hour or two from meals.

 12. Sprinkle the cinnamon

-Compounds in cinnamon have been found to improve insulin signaling and glycemic control through a number of potential mechanisms.
+Compounds in cinnamon have been found to improve insulin signaling and glycemic control through several potential mechanisms.
 This is true even in individuals who are non-diabetics: A study of 41 healthy adults assessed whether glucose levels were improved with taking 1 gram, 3 grams, or 6 grams of cinnamon per day for 40 days.
 The participants were instructed to mix their daily dose of cinnamon powder with apple and milk and consume it.
-At the end of the 40 day study, those individuals taking any of the doses of cinnamon (1, 3, or 6 grams) all had a statistically significant drop in the post-meal glucose levels after a standardized meal.
+At the end of the 40-day study, those taking doses of cinnamon (1, 3, or 6 grams) all had a statistically significant drop in the post-meal glucose levels after a standardized meal.
 This effect was largest for the group taking 6 grams cinnamon, who’s post-meal glucose levels dropped from a mean of 105 mg/dL to 92 mg/dL.
 Additionally, those individuals taking 6 grams of cinnamon had reduced pre-meal glucose levels, indicating that their baseline glucose during the day was lower.